Why Latency Matters: How an Audio Interface can Help

 • The (digital) output of the DAW flows back to the audio interface and gets converted back to an analog signal through a process of digital-to-analog conversion (DAC)

-• Finally, the (analog) signal leaves the audio interface and moves to the output system (ie. headphones or amplified speakers)
+• Finally, the (analog) signal leaves the audio interface and moves to the output system (i.e., headphones or monitor speakers)

 This whole process takes time.
-And the time that’s taken, or the delay, for an audio signal to loop through this process is called latency.
+And the time that’s taken, or the delay, for an audio signal to loop through this workflow is called latency.

-Latency matters—when it gets too high, it becomes noticeable—and hinders the audio production process.
+Latency matters because when it gets too high it becomes noticeable and hinders the audio production process.

 What causes latency?

-Electrical (audio) signal transmission occurs at very fast speeds in modern systems—measured in milliseconds (thousandths of a second)—but the time taken for an audio signal to traverse an audio production workflow still adds up.
+Electrical (audio) signal transmission occurs at very fast speeds in modern systems—measured in milliseconds (i.e., thousandths of a second)—but the time taken for an audio signal to traverse an audio production workflow still adds up.

 The key causes of latency in a digital audio workflow are: